Manawyrm/FMBerry/README.md

 * You can also stream song information from a music player daemon via https://github.com/Manawyrm/FMBerryRDSMPD
 *
 * Feel free to contact me: t.maedel@alfeld.de

+##Common problems
+__The daemon does not show anything.__

+That's normal.
+You have to use ./ctlfmberry to control the daemon.

+__I can't seem to hear music.__

+Turn up the volume/unmute your raspi with alsamixer.

+__I am getting compile errors.__

+Did you install all dependencies?
+(All lines with apt-get)

+__The transmissions dies after a couple of minutes.__

+You didn't disable the internal processor of the MMR70.
+Do this by connecting TP18 to GND.